metric-space/yajjsl/README.md

 1. To provide type validation for entities inside a json object
 2. To provide checkif-empty/undefined validation for entities inside a json object
-3. The output of this will be a list of errors
+3. The output of this will be the first error encountered (Wrapped in a Left) or the whole object (wrapped in a Right)

 ### Development Goals

-1. Use Monads and it's related operations  to make for readable code
+1. Use Applictive-functors/Monads and it's related operations  to make for readable code
 2. Use Ramda.js for other other operations
 3. Test library thoroughly